MicrosoftEdge/WebView2Feedback/specs/WebAuthenticationRequested.md

 # Background
-By default HTTP basic authentication requests inside WebView2 show the authentication UI, which is a dialog prompt in which the user can type in user name and password credentials just like in the Edge browser.
-We have been requested by WebView2 app developers to provide finer granularity for managing HTTP Basic authentications inside WebView2, including the ability to hide the login UI and provide credentials.
+By default HTTP basic authentication and NTLM authentication requests inside WebView2 show the authentication UI, which is a dialog prompt in which the user can type in user name and password credentials just like in the Edge browser.
+We have been requested by WebView2 app developers to provide finer granularity for managing HTTP Basic/NTLM authentications inside WebView2, including the ability to hide the login UI and provide credentials.

 # Description
-We propose a new event for WebView2, CoreWebView2WebAuthenticationRequested that will allow developers to listen on and override the HTTP Basic authentication requests in WebView2.
-When there is a HTTP Basic authentication request in WebView2, the developer will have a choice to:
+We propose a new event for WebView2, CoreWebView2BasicAuthenticationRequested that will allow developers to listen on and override the HTTP Basic authentication requests in WebView2.
+When there is a HTTP Basic/NTLM authentication request in WebView2, the developer will have a choice to:
   1) Provide credentials
   2) Cancel the login altogether
-  3) Ask the user for credentials via the default login prompt We also propose CoreWebView2WebAuthenticationResponse, the runtime class that represents the app's response with credentials to the basic authentication request.
+  3) Ask the user for credentials via the default login prompt We also propose CoreWebView2BasicAuthenticationResponse, the runtime class that represents the app's response with credentials to the basic authentication request.

 # Examples
 ## Provide credentials